sreedeepEK/Bankruptcy-Breakout/README.md

 3. Ensure browser compatibility (preferably use the latest version of Chrome).

 ## Contact Information
-For questions or feedback, contact letsmail.sree@gmail.com.
+For questions or feedback, feel free to [contact me.](mailto:letsmail.sree@gmail.com)